Updated: Nov 19

 12. You can gain self confidence

-As you socialise with other people you may find different ways of forming friendships, and it might encourage you to try it more often.
+As you connect with other people you may find different ways of forming friendships, and it might encourage you to try it more often.
 As you get more practice meeting new people, you will have more experience.
-It is also crucial to acknowledge and respect your own needs – D&D may create a focus for interacting with others and making the process less tiring.
-Listen to yourself and see how long you can socialise for in one day and adapt your social activities around it.
+It is also crucial to acknowledge and respect your own needs – DnD may create a focus for interacting with others and making the process less tiring.
+It is important to value your own needs and energy levels, and adapt your social activities accordingly.
 Try not to plan too much in one week that has to do with social situations if you find it exhausting, especially if you find work or your education pathways taxing.
 It is important to do this to prevent Autistic burnout and look after your mental health.
-Through D&D you can learn how much socialising you can take.
-D&D can aid you in adapting to new situations, improving flexibility and increasing resilience.
-You can get the social practice that you might not find elsewhere in a less confronting way.
+Through DnD you can learn how much socialising you can take in a safe environment.
+It can also help with exploring new situations, improving flexibility and increasing resilience.

 13. You can learn about different perspectives and personalities